-Join us for our 17th annual St. Patrick’s Day parade on March 11th, 2017.
-The parade steps off at 11:00 a.m. on the Burdick St. Mall, at Michigan Ave. marching south down Burdick street, turning right on to Cedar street and ending in front of the Knights of Columbus hall.
+Join us for our 18th annual St. Patrick’s Day parade on Saturday March 17th, 2018.
+The parade steps off at 11:00 a.m. on the Burdick street Mall, at Michigan Ave. marching south down Burdick street, turning right on to Cedar street and ending in front of the Knights of Columbus hall.
 The parade goes on, rain, snow or sun.

-If interested in participating in the 2017 St. Patrick’s Day parade on March 11th or you would like to be a sponsor, please call 269-372-7332 or email: email@example.com.
-The St. Patrick’s Day Parade is presented by the Irish American Club Of Kalamazoo.
+If interested in participating in the 2018 St. Patrick’s Day parade on March 17th or you would like to be a sponsor, please email: email@example.com.
+The St. Patrick’s Day Parade is proudly presented by the Irish American Club Of Kalamazoo.

 See you there!!

 Join us after the Parade for a Hooley!

 The Irish American Club of Kalamazoo, the Quinn School of Irish Dance and Celtic Seasons have organized a Hooley, an authentic Irish Party, as a fundraiser for local families struggling with cancer.
 The proceeds this year will be distributed between 2 local families to assist with expenses not covered by insurance.

 Our 6th annual Hooley for Healing will be held on Saturday, March 17th at Bell’s, 355 E. Kalamazoo Ave, downtown Kalamazoo.
 (MAP) This annual St. Patrick’s Day event will include Irish Step Dancers, music by Fonn Mor, a silent auction and even a kilt contest.
 The fun will begin at noon, immediately after the 17th annual St. Patrick’s parade, with the doors opening at 11:00.